 What is bacterial vaginosis?

-Bacterial vaginosis, or BV, may cause unusual vaginal discharge because of disruption to the balance of bacteria inside the vagina.
+Bacterial vaginosis (BV) may cause unusual vaginal discharge because of disruption to the balance of bacteria inside the vagina.

-The exact reason for the bacterial overgrowth causing bacterial vaginosis is still not fully known.
+The exact reason for this bacterial growth causing bacterial vaginosis is still not fully known.

 Is bacterial vaginosis transmitted by having sex?